Wharton County Junior College

 Wharton County Junior College (WCJC) is a public community college with its main campus in Wharton, Texas.
 The college also has campuses in Richmond, Sugar Land, and Bay City.
-WCJC is accredited by the Southern Association of Colleges and Schools (SACS).

-WCJC is a comprehensive community college offering a wide range of postsecondary educational programs and services including associate degrees, certificates, and continuing-education courses.
-WCJC prepares students for a broad understanding of the liberal arts in order for students transferring to baccalaureate degree-granting institutions.
+WCJC offers a range of postsecondary educational programs and services including associate degrees, certificates, and continuing-education courses.

-The idea of starting Wharton County Junior College started in 1944; the first session of classes beginning in 1946 with approximately 200 students.
-In the fall 2007 semester, the college had a total enrollment of 5,892 students.

 State Representative Phil Stephenson served on the Wharton County Junior College board of trustees from 1997 to 2012, when he was first elected to the legislature from District 85 in Fort Bend, Wharton, and Jackson counties.

-Wharton also has volleyball, baseball, and rodeo teams.
-The athletic teams are nicknamed the Pioneers.

 As defined by the Texas Legislature, the official service area of WCJC is the following: